FREE CONSULTATION: (785)233-1836

 The most common types of compensation you may be entitled to include reimbursement for damages that were caused by the product or its malfunction, such as past and future medical costs, past and future pain and suffering, past and future lost wages, and even compensation for wrongful death if a family member or loved one died as a result of a defective product.

 If you have been harmed by a defective product, it’s important to contact a qualified product liability lawyer for guidance and counsel.
+In cases where your injury might be related to a vehicle accident, such as those involving trucks, consulting a Lawrence truck accident lawyer can also be beneficial.
 An attorney can review your case and provide insight into how best to pursue your claim.

 The product liability lawyers at Palmer Law Group will be able to assess how the product is defective and craft a compelling case strategy and increase your chances of receiving the financial compensation you deserve.